Gabriel2409/obsidian_notes/Kubernetes - Deployments.md

 ## Creation

-A deployment is a more high level resource that deals with an ensemble of identical pods and makes sure that there is a specific number of nodes that run in the cluster If one of the replicas crash, the deployment can restart one.
+A deployment is a more high level resource that deals with an ensemble of identical pods and makes sure that there is a specific number of nodes that run in the cluster.

+If one of the replicas crash, the deployment can restart one.
 A deployment deals with pod lifecycle: